AveryLBG/AverySpringQuarter/CS-Cheat-Sheet.md

 Jeffrey - What is a Bug?
 What does it mean to Debug your code?
 Give an example of a type of bug/error that can occur in code.
 A bug is a probelm in a code that can be big or small, its called a bug because a mans device was not woring and it turned out to have a literal bug in it.
 A common bug could be putting the same thing twice but not the same same.
 For example if you put class:english  you have to put it EXACTLY like that, you can't put class:English.

 Isaiah - What is a Class?
 What is an Object?
+A class is basically a mold made of code, and the object is the product of that mold.
 Tay - What is a Library?
+It's a collection that has keys : value pairs.
 Braylen - What is a List?
 What are the rules surrounding a list?
+A list is used to store multiple items in one variable.
+They are ordered, changeable, and allow duplicates, they look like [1, 2, 3]
 Jarmuari - What are the Arithmetic Operators?
 What do each do?
 Write a sample line of code that uses one of these operators

 "+" operator means  if 2+3=5 it allow you to add with in coding